jatuhurrra/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Nara Institute of Science and Technology (NAIST)     atuhurra.jesse.ag2 [at] is.naist.jp
+- name: Nara Institute of Science and Technology (NAIST)     Email:  atuhurra.jesse.ag2 [at] is.naist.jp
   url: http://www.naist.jp/en/

 # Short bio (displayed in user profile at end of posts)